-If the project involves human subjects and/or NIH-defined clinical research, are the plans to address 1) the protection of human subjects from research risks, and 2) inclusion (or exclusion) of individuals on the basis of sex/gender, race, and ethnicity, as well as the inclusion or exclusion of individuals of all ages (including children and older adults), justified in terms of the scientific goals and research strategy proposed?
+If the project involves human subjects and/or NIH-defined clinical research, describe the plans to address 1) the protection of human subjects from research risks, and 2) justify inclusion/exclusion in terms of the scientific goals and research strategy proposed.

+Future Directions (1/2 - one page): Briefly describe the future directions to be taken with this project, assuming that this initial phase is successful.
+For example, describe grants or industry funding to be applied for and how the preliminary data obtained in this first phase will enhance those applications.
+Also, if this pilot data will allow design of a larger study, describe briefly the anticipated study design for this larger study.

-- C. Leadership Plan (one page): Both Pls must make major contributions to the project.
+Leadership Plan, Conflict Resolution and Succession (1/2 - one page): Both Pls must make major contributions to the project.
 Indicate the individual research assignments of the Pls.
-State how the Pls will coordinate their activities, resolve problems, and allocate responsibilities for management and reporting. - D. Future Directions (one page): Briefly describe the future directions to be taken with this project, assuming that this initial phase is successful.
-For example, describe grants or industry funding to be applied for and how the preliminary data obtained in this first phase will enhance those applications.
-Also, if this pilot data will allow design of a larger study, describe briefly the anticipated study design for this larger study. - XII.
-References: Include references that demonstrate the need for this research, establish feasibility for hypotheses and procedures, and provide support for the approach.
-Include titles and authors. - XIII.
-Letters of Support: Letters of support from key personnel and consultants are encouraged. - XIV.
-Compliance: When the proposal involves human embryonic stem cells, ionizing radiation, laboratory animals, human subjects, or other elements that requires approval by an oversight committee, integrate the descriptions into the Research Strategy section.
-If the proposal is awarded, separate applications must be made to the appropriate oversight committee before the work can begin, e.g., Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), Stem Cell Research Oversight Committee (SCRO). - XV.
-Final Report: Extensions of the project period will follow NIH guidance.
+State how the Pls will coordinate their activities, resolve problems, and allocate responsibilities for management and reporting.
+Briefly describe the steps to be taken to resolve conflicts that may arise.
+Also describe plans for succession, should one or both investigators become unavailable to continue the proposed work (i.e., an investigator leaves his/her institution, death or disability, or a conflict that cannot be resolved).

+D. References: Include references that demonstrate the need for this research, establish feasibility for hypotheses and procedures, and provide support for the approach.
+Include titles and authors.

+Letters of Support (Others): Letters of support from department heads, key personnel and consultants are encouraged.

+Compliance: When the proposal involves human embryonic stem cells, ionizing radiation, laboratory animals, human subjects, or other elements that require approval by an oversight committee, integrate the descriptions into the Research Strategy section.
+If the proposal is awarded, separate applications must be made to the appropriate committee before the work can begin, e.g., Institutional Animal Care and Use Committee (IACUC), Institutional Review Board (IRB), Institutional Biosafety Committee (IBC), and/or the Stem Cell Research Oversight Committee (SCRO).

+No Cost Extensions (NCE):

+- First NCE: 18 months with VPRA approval, based on an application confirming project activity. - Second NCE: 12 months with VPRA and Dean(s) or designee approval, requiring a detailed progress report. - Additional NCE: Competitive review by study section with scores indicating fundability.

+Final Report: Extensions of the project period may be requested and if granted, will follow NIH guidelines.
 Within 60 days of the end of the project period, a final report is due.
 It should include accomplishments, significant results, manuscripts prepared for publication, and plans for extramural grant applications.
-Contact Post Award for information, ext.
-44589.

-XVI.
-Resubmission Applications: By invitation only

-All resubmission applications must include: Introduction to Revised Application (one page, required only for revised applications): Summarize the substantial additions, deletions and changes to your application.
-In addition, concisely address each of the concerns raised by the previous reviewers.
+Send reports to rapostaward@llu.edu.